TycheSoftwares/arconix-shortcodes/readme.txt

 Compatibility mode adds a prefix to all the plugin's shortcodes.
 This was put into place to help avoid conflicts with other themes or plugins that used the same shortcode (like `[ button ]` or `[ box ]`)

-= How do I use compatibility mode? =
+= How do I enable compatibility mode? =

 Place the following code in your theme's `functions.php` file:
 `